sumitsk041-lgtm/chance4connect/README.md

             'clock': Clock,
             'map-pin': MapPin,
             'mail': Mail,
-            'check': Check // The check icon is used in the list items };
+            'check': Check
+        };

-        // Define a class that correctly extends HTMLElement.
-This resolves the TypeError. class LucideIconWrapper extends HTMLElement {
+        // Define a base class that correctly extends HTMLElement. class BaseIconElement extends HTMLElement {
             connectedCallback() {
-                // Inject a simple SVG placeholder (e.g., a checkmark) that will inherit
+                // Inject a simple SVG placeholder (a checkmark) that will inherit
                 // the size (w-6 h-6) and color classes from the custom element tag itself. this.innerHTML = `
                     <svg viewBox="0 0 24 24" fill="none" stroke="currentColor" stroke-width="2"